pág. 11683

 and receive government support, primarily economic.
 This contrasts with the initial assumption that

-such support would compromise their autonomy.
 Federal and state laws guaranteeing funding without

 sacrificing sovereignty are functioning and vital to this process.
 CBET projects usually receive these